ZecHub/zechub/CONTRIBUTING.md

 # Contributing to ZecHub

-> ZecHub exists to create Zcash educational materials for everyone
+> ZecHub helps people learn about Zcash

 If you're reading this page, we're really excited that you're considering contributing!
 Any contribution you make will be reflected on [zechub.xyz](https://www.zechub.xyz/) and other ZecHub social media :sparkles: